Course Scheduling Process

 - A new course needs a unique (not in use) subject/course number as its primary identification

-- Essential features of a course are the subject/course number identifier; course title (both a short title, limited to 30 characters, and a long title if needed to elaborate); credit hours as well as lecture or lab hours (whichever is applicable); if the class is repeatable or not; grade mode (default, including optional ones); course description;
+- Essential features of a course are the subject/course number identifier; course title (both a short title, limited to 30 characters, and a long title if needed to elaborate); credit hours; if the class is repeatable or not; grade mode (default, including optional ones); course description;

 - Selecting a course number; please refer to the Course Numbering reference rules on the first and second digit of course numbers.

-- Include any “standard” restrictions, and course attributes, the course should regularly have in place.
-Such as if would always be restricted to a certain major/minor (field of study); or only be offered to a certain class (freshmen); or always have a certain prerequisite, or corequisite; or always have a final exam set (the ZTST course attribute).
-Follow the explanation of course attributes, and glossary of codes.
+- Include any course attributes the course should have such as if it would always have a final exam set (the ZTST course attribute).
+Follow the explanation of course attributes.